best beaches in the caribbean

 1. Seven Mile Beach, Cayman Islands

 It’s no wonder why the expansive Seven Mile Beach on the western shore of Grand Cayman has won so many awards and made many “best of” lists.
-A stunning white sand beach perfect for activities such as paddleboarding, swimming, and long beach walks at sunset
+This stunning white sand beach, perfect for activities such as paddleboarding, swimming, and long beach walks at sunset, stretches dramatically along most of the island’s western shore.

-For a dreamy stay on the shores of this pristine beach, book a room at The Westin Grand Cayman Seven Mile Beach Resort & Spa, just steps from the sand and offering expansive ocean views.
-This beachfront resort offers tons of water sports on its expansive stretch of sand, plus other great amenities like the island’s largest swimming pool, a lovely spa, and a recently-expanded array of dining options you’ll love.
+For a dreamy stay on the shores of this pristine beach, book a room at The Westin Grand Cayman Seven Mile Beach Resort & Spa, just steps from the sand and offering out-of-this-world ocean views.
+This beachfront spot offers tons of water sports on its expansive stretch of sand, plus other great amenities like the island’s largest swimming pool, a lovely spa, and a recently expanded array of dining options you’ll love.

 grand anse beach